vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 ### 2025-03-28: resumption of hand gripper exercises in right hand

-On Friday 2025-03-28, four days after the COVID-19 booster dose, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed hand gripper exercises in my right hand (the vaccine arm).
+On Friday 2025-03-28, seven days after the COVID-19 booster dose, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed hand gripper exercises in my right hand (the vaccine arm).
 I had already resumed the exercises in my left hand since Tuesday 2025-03-25 (three days ago).
 I was able to resume the right hand at the usual level.

+### 2025-03-30: resumption of strength exercises

+On Sunday 2025-03-30, nine days after the COVID-19 booster dose, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed strength exercises (dumb bells, push-ups, and kettlebell squats).
+I was close enough to the level I had been at prior to the booster dose, though not quite fully at that level (my strength endurance seemed a little bit down, so I got fewer reps in for push-ups as I did them after the dumb bells).